DanFehlow/DanFehlow/README.md

-# Bem Vindo!
-Eu sou Daniel Fehlow 👋
+# Welcome!
+I'm Daniel Fehlow 👋

-- Trabalho atualmente como desenvolvedor Front End na PwC 💻
+- I currently work as a Front End developer at PwC 💻
-- Pós graduado em Engenharia de Software e apaixonado por programação 👨‍💻
+- Postgraduate in Software Engineering and passionate about programming 👨‍💻
-- Gosto de livros relacionados a finanças e economia 💹
+- I like books related to finance and economics 💹
-- Gosto de jogar video game 🎮
+- I like playing video games 🎮